Updated: Aug 26, 2022

 1/4 cup basil, thinly sliced

-3 Tbs extra-virgin olive oil (Who really cares if its extra?)
+3 Tbs extra-virgin olive oil (Who cares if it's extra?)

 Juice of 1 lime